 When you have applied for the Sassa grant you will need to do a Sassa status check to see what your application status is.
 The Sassa SRD status check online is easy to perform.

 Sassa will have to verify your cellphone number that you used to apply, as well as your ID number to make sure that you quality for the funding.

-One step taken when verifying SRD grant applications is bank verification.
-Some applicants have complained that this process seems to be taking a while to which SASSA responded.
+The next step that is taken when verifying SRD grant applications is banking details verification.
+Some applicants have complained that this process seems to be taking a while to which Sassa responded.

-An applicant took to social media to express their dissatisfaction with SASSA by saying that the process of bank verification has now taken a week telling SASSA, "Do you not grasp the sense of urgency?
+An applicant took to social media to express their dissatisfaction with Sassa by saying that the process of banking details verification has now taken a week telling Sassa, "Do you not grasp the sense of urgency?
 Why are we not made a priority?
 Seeing as how you put the cart before the horse?".